ovh/docs/pages/bare_metal_cloud/dedicated_servers/mail_sending_optimization/guide.en-gb.md

 Before starting the procedure to whitelist your IP, make sure you have a [reverse IP](#reverseip) configured.<br>

-Microsoft also checks the SPF field, so we recommend having set an [SPF record](#spfrecord) as well.
+Microsoft also checks the SPF record, so it is recommended that you configure it.

 Next, you will need to sign the SNDS (Smart Network Data Services) and JMRP (Junk Mail Reporting Partner Program) contracts.
 To subscribe, create a free account at <https://postmaster.live.com/snds/JMRP.aspx?wa=wsignin1.0>.